The Home of Fantasy Sports Analysis

 Isaac Guerendo, San Francisco 49ers

 Christian McCaffrey is expected to make his 2024 season debut in Week 10.
+We’ll believe it when we see it.
 His nine-game absence, thus far, is fantasy football’s biggest story.
 In his place, Jordan Mason has seen the majority of the work.
 However, he has succumbed to a shoulder injury on two separate occasions, most recently in Week 8 prior to the team’s bye.

 Other Running Backs to Consider

-Trey Benson should probably mix into the above list of handcuff running backs.
+Trey Benson probably deserves to mix into the above list of handcuff running backs.
+We just haven’t seen him too involved yet.
 The rookie currently sits behind James Conner is the Cardinals’ backfield.
-Conner is pacing for a full 17-game season and a career-high 277 carries this season.
+Conner is pacing for a full 17-game season and a career-high 277 carries.
 He’s been solid with his lead-back role.
 If he were to miss time, as he has in three prior seasons in Arizona, Benson figures to be the one to take over the majority of work left behind.

 Kenneth Gainwell figures to be the handcuff to Saquon Barkley.
 There’s a three-way tie between Barkley, Derrick Henry, and Josh Jacobs for third in most touches (177) amongst all players this season.
 Barkley, however, is the only one who’s had his bye week.
 The Eagles have favorable matchups for running backs such as the Cowboys (twice), Panthers, and Rams down the stretch.
 If Barkley goes down, or the Eagles establish large leads, Gainwell could have flex value at the very least.

 Khalil Herbert remains at the bottom of the running back list for waiver wire suggestions but could soar to the top by this afternoon.
-Herbert is a potential trade candidate.
+Herbert is a potential NFL trade candidate.
+The deadline is today!
 If he ends up in a favorable situation, which is really anywhere other than Chicago, Herbert could have massive late-season value.
 Herbert is in the final year of his rookie deal and would cost less than $1 million to whichever team potentially adds him.

 Wide Receiver